onedarnleyroad/generator-one-craft/README.md

 ## Gulpfile and Gulp Plugins

 The generator copies over a gulpfile with a few tasks ready made.
-It can be configured how you like after the scaffold but out of the box you get...
+It can be configured how you like after the scaffold but out of the box you get some of the following tasks:

-*** work in progress ***

 ### CSS